2018 Enfield London Borough Council election

 The 2018 Enfield Council election took place on Thursday 3 May 2018 to elect members of Enfield London Borough Council in London, England.
 The whole council was up for election and the Labour party retained overall control of the council.

 Background

 The last election in 2014 saw Labour winning a majority with 41 seats, compared with 22 for the Conservatives.
 No other parties held seats.

-This was the first time that Labour were re-elected for a thyird term.
+This was the first time that Labour were re-elected for a third term.